Fedmug/kbtu-ml-book/eval_metrics/metrics.md

 ```

 In machine learning the loss function is typically used for model evaluation.
-However, this metric can be quite different from business metrics such as "earn more money.
+However, this metric can be quite different from business metrics such as "earn more money".
 There can be even an hierarchy of proxy metrics between a business metric and a ML metric.
 See [here](https://academy.yandex.ru/handbook/ml/article/beta-metriki-klassifikacii-i-regressii#vybor-metrik-v-realnyh-zadachah) for an example.